DevExpress/devextreme-demos/JSDemos/Demos/RadioGroup/Overview/description.md

-The RadioGroup is&nbsp;a&nbsp;UI component that contains a&nbsp;set of&nbsp;radio buttons and allows an&nbsp;end user to&nbsp;make a&nbsp;single selection from the set.
-This demo illustrates how to&nbsp;change the component layout, define a&nbsp;custom template and handle the value change event.
+The RadioGroup component contains a set of radio buttons and allows users to make a single selection from the set.
+This demo illustrates how to bind component to data, change the component layout, define a custom template, and handle the value change event.

+## Bind RadioGroup to Data

+You can display RadioGroup items from the [items]() array or a [dataSource]().
+If your data is an array of objects, use the [displayExpr]() and the [valueExpr]() properties. [displayExpr]() specifies a data source field that supplies texts for buttons. [valueExpr]() specifies a data source field that supplies values to the value property when users select a button.
+Leave [valueExpr]() unspecified if you need to supply the entire data object to the value property.

+## Configure the Layout

+The RadioGroup supports horizontal (default for tablets) and vertical (default for other devices) layouts.
+To change the layout for all types of devices, specify the [layout]() property.

+## Customize Item Appearance

+## Handle the Value Change